drewbarontini/tmcss-slides/book.md

 Christmas, bought me a professional-grade back-pack vacuum.
 I hope that slightly conveys my insanity.

-### How did I get here?

-- Band
-- MySpace
-- T-shirts
-- Computer science
-- Front-end
-- It's a specialization
-- CSS is easy to write, hard to write well

 ## 2. Front-end is now a specialization

+- It's now a "thing," a "craft"

 ### "Front-end Developer & Designer"